Tom Baddeley: Early and personal life

 Thomas Baddeley was born on 30 October 1874 in Bycars, near Burslem, Staffordshire.
 He worked as a baker.
 He married Phoebe Anne Blackham in 1904 and had three sons: Sydney, Thomas (who died in 1910 at the age of three), and Tom (born 1912).
 He was working as a potters turner in 1911.
 According to the 1921 census, he worked as a beer seller.
 He employed a servant, though he was unemployed by 1939.
 He died on 24 September 1946 and was buried at Burslem cemetery with his son, Tom, and wife.

 Playing career

 Burslem Port Vale

 Baddeley began his professional career with Burslem Port Vale in 1893 after joining the club from local non-League side Burslem Swifts.
 He played two Second Division games in the 1893–94 season, as Joe Frail and Hugh Mackay shared the number one jersey.
 Baddeley then established himself between the sticks to become an ever-present at the Athletic Ground during the 1894–95 and 1895–96 seasons.
-However, he was suspended by the club in August 1896 after signing professional forms with another club and was sold on to Wolverhampton Wanderers in October 1896 for £50.
+However, he was suspended by the club in August 1896 after signing professional forms with another club and was sold to Wolverhampton Wanderers in October 1896 for £50.